gridcoin-community/Gridcoin-Site/wiki/advantages-and-features.md

 ^
 ^

-* OByte's bots are heavily centralized
+* Obyte's bots are heavily centralized
     * Happening through one bot that could stop at any point
         * Funding to this bot comes entirely through a grant from a fund controlled currently by 4 people